jorgectf/rtmp_relay/README.md

 # Usage

-RTMP relay uses cppsocket and yaml-cpp submodules.
+RTMP relay uses yaml-cpp submodule.
 The following command has to be run after cloning the RTMP relay:

 ```
 $ git submodule update --init